-Cash and cash equivalents as at June 30, 2013 were \$1,910,000 compared with \$2,275,000 as at December 31, 2012.
+Cash and cash equivalents as at September 30, 2013 were \$368,000 compared with \$2,275,000 as at December 31, 2012.
 Refer to the Liquidity and Capital Resources section for discussion of periodic cash flows in more detail.

-Marketable securities as at June 30, 2013 consist of the Company's financial assets at fair value through OCI.
-The Company presently has no financial assets recorded at fair value through operations.
-Any volatility in the market value of shares will be recorded through OCI whether generated from sales or unrealized market changes.
-The value of marketable securities as at June 30, 2013 decreased to \$523,000 from \$828,000 as at December 31, 2012 as a result of declines in the market value of financial assets offset by the receipt of shares during the quarter as consideration for fees on the Amended Loan entered into in March 2013.
+Marketable securities as at September 30, 2013 consist of the Company's financial assets at fair value through OCI as well as financial assets recorded at fair value through operations.
+Any volatility in the market value of shares will be recorded through OCI whether generated from sales or unrealized market changes; any changes in the value of warrants will be recorded through operations.
+The value of marketable securities as at September 30, 2013 increased to \$2,643,000 from \$828,000 as at December 31, 2012 mainly due to acquiring an additional 53,799,900 Victory Nickel shares with an aggregate value of \$1,345,000 as well as 53,799,900 warrants with a value of \$807,000 as a result of participation in the Victory Nickel rights offering (each share and warrant constituting a "Unit").
+Also, contributing to the increase is the receipt of Victory Nickel shares as consideration for fees on the Amended Loan that was entered into in March 2013.
+This is partly offset by overall declines in the market value of financial assets for the period.

-The Loan receivable of \$786,000 as at June 30, 2013 (December 31, 2012 - \$1,009,000) relates to an advance paid by the Company to Victory Nickel and is due on January 31, 2015.
-The loan was amended and extended in March 2013 (the "Amended Loan") to up to \$3,000,000 under certain circumstances as described in Liquidity and Capital Resources below.
+The Loan receivable of \$801,000 as at September 30, 2013 (December 31, 2012 - \$1,009,000) relates to advances paid by the Company to Victory Nickel net of amounts satisfied through the issuance of Units under the Victory Nickel rights offering and is due on January 31, 2015.
+The loan was amended and extended in March 2013 to increase the amount available up to \$3,000,000 under certain circumstances as described in Liquidity and Capital Resources below.
 The Amended Loan is disclosed net of unamortized loan fees which are being accounted for on the effective interest rate method.
-The Amended Loan is subject to a conversion right into a limited participating interest in cash flow based on results of Victory Nickel's frac sand business.
+The Amended Loan is subject to a conversion right into a limited participating interest in cash flow based on operating cash flows of Victory Nickel's frac sand business.
 Presently, the frac sand business is not in operation and cash is not being generated; Nuinsco has not exercised its conversion right.
 Therefore, the Company has not recognized the conversion right.
 Nuinsco will re-evaluate the probability of conversion and will reassess the value of that right as circumstances warrant.

-Other assets as at December 31, 2012 are loan fees paid with respect to the Facility entered into in the fourth quarter of 2012 and were netted against the advances under the Facility as at June 30, 2013 and included in Loan Payable.
+Other assets as at December 31, 2012 are loan fees paid with respect to the Facility entered into in the fourth quarter of 2012 and were netted against the advances under the Facility as at September 30, 2013 and included in Loan payable.

-Trade and other payables decreased by \$283,000 to \$733,000 as at June 30, 2013; the main reason for the change is the amortization of the flow-through premium through the statement of operations as flow-through expenditures have been incurred.
+Trade and other payables decreased by \$270,000 to \$746,000 as at September 30, 2013; the main reason for the change is the amortization of the flow-through premium through the statement of operations as flow-through expenditures have been incurred; the flow-through commitment was fulfilled by the end of September 2013.

-Loan payable was drawn down during 2013 by \$1,500,000 and is shown net of unamortized loan fees.
+Loan payable was drawn down by \$2,000,000 as at September 30, 2013 and is shown net of unamortized loan fees; the loan was in place as at December 31, 2012 but had not been drawn upon.

-Six Months Ended June 30, 2013 Compared with Six Months Ended June 30, 2012
+Nine Months Ended September 30, 2013 Compared with Nine Months Ended September 30, 2012